ucsb-ds/pl-dev-team/lab/jpa02.md

 We now want to get to full line and mutation coverage for Team.java

-We have this problem left to solve: three methods of Team.java have mutation coveage gaps:
+We have this problem left to solve: three methods of Team.java have mutation coverage gaps:

 ![image](https://github.com/user-attachments/assets/d32dc527-f7c1-4837-bc7f-6846361bda50)